What Is Hatzola

 Our Links With Emergency Services

 Hatzola’s operations extend to working alongside hospitals in and around the locality (such as Homerton Hospital, The Royal London Hospital and Whittington Hospital).
 We have a long-standing, mutually respectful working relationship, and together we help to save lives.
-Our ambulances are equipped with easy-access cards, and our patients are tended to with immediate attention.

 A further facet of our operations includes our responsibility to keep the community informed of safety awareness through our monthly local Bulletin, as well and the annual Hatzola publication.
 Future plans include the running of first aid by courses open for attendance to the wider public.
 With upgraded premises, we are now able to comfortably accommodate more people of all ages, including children, the elderly, and those with disabilities (wheelchair accessible and friendly).
 The purchase of new training equipment specific to each age group will allow us to run effective and age-appropriate training for as wide a range of people as possible.